 How long does the process take?

 From the time we receive your completed questionnaire, medical and service records, Jennifer will send you a link to schedule and pay for the Nexus letter or DBQ.
-In almost all cases, Dr. Geier delivers the Nexus letter first draft within 7 to 10 days of scheduling.
-He performs one round of edits you deem necessary within the next 3 days.
+In most cases, Dr. Geier delivers the Nexus letter within 3 to 4 weeks of paying the invoice.

-A DBQ exam is usually performed, via videoconference, within 10 to 14 days of scheduling.
-Dr. Geier then delivers the completed DBQ form within 7 days of that exam.
+A DBQ exam is usually performed, in person or via videoconference, at your convenience in accordance with Dr. Geier’s schedule.
+Dr. Geier then delivers the completed DBQ form within 21 days of that exam.

 Will I see Dr. Geier as a patient in his practice?